Maine hospital observing patient as possible Ebola case

+* On March 10, 2017, board appointed Megan Schoeps as principal financial officer of company Source text for Eikon: Further company coverage:

-PORTLAND Maine A patient in Portland, Maine, is being held for observation for a potential case of Ebola at the request of the U.S. Centers for Disease Control and Prevention, health officials said.
+PORTLAND, Maine Oct 14 A patient in Portland, Maine, is being held for observation for a potential case of Ebola at the request of the U.S. Centers for Disease Control and Prevention, health officials said.

 No information about the patient, his condition or travels has been released by the hospital, and there is no confirmation of Ebola, according to Dr. August Valenti, an infectious disease specialist at Maine Medical Center.
 He said in a statement that the decision was a precautionary step.